simonchalder/Record-Data-Finder/README.md

 - The record label catalogue number

 Issues / still to-do:

-Currently the results displayed do not differentiate between master releases and all releases

 Add more data fields such as info about the record label etc.